adobe/brackets/README.md

 #### I want to help with the code!

-Awesome!
-Brackets is fairly early in development, so some of the features you would expect in a code editor are missing, and some existing features might be incomplete or not as useful as you'd want.
-But if you like the direction it's going, _there are lots of ways you can help._ See [CONTRIBUTING.md](https://github.com/adobe/brackets/blob/master/CONTRIBUTING.md) and learn how to pull the repo and hack on Brackets [in the WIKI](https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets).
+Awesome! _There are lots of ways you can help._ See [CONTRIBUTING.md](https://github.com/adobe/brackets/blob/master/CONTRIBUTING.md) and learn how to pull the repo and hack on Brackets [in the WIKI](https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets).

 The text editor inside Brackets is based on